AtsukoCoffey/healthy-food-recipes/README.md

 <a id="testing"></a>

 # TESTING
-> I performed most of the testing myself and had some support from family members with different mobile devices.
+I performed most of the testing myself and had some support from family members with different mobile devices.

 ## TESTING
 For testing I created `README-TEST.md` file
 [Tests- README-TEST](/README-TEST.md "Tests- README-TEST")

 ## BUGS
+I had a lot of bugs and difficulties through the developement procedure.
+However can't write everything.
+The bugs that I mention here are something I felt clicked.

 ### Pagination for the query data
 When I was working at the option search, the query result recipes displayed correctly, however pagiination links are resetting the